proc7ts/a-iterable/README.md

 ### `AIterable.from()`

-Converts the source `Iterable` to `AIterable`.
+Creates an `AIterable` instance that iterates over the same elements as the given one.

-Unlike [AIterable.of()] this function always creates new iterable instance.
+Unlike [AIterable.of()] this function always creates new `AIterable` instance.
 This may be useful when converting array and iterating over its elements.
 This way new array instances won't be created.

-Uses [reverseIt()] function to revert the constructed iterable.
+Uses [reverseIt()] function to reverse the constructed iterable.

 ```TypeScript
 import { AIterable, itsFirst } from 'a-iterable';